-What To Know About Plan B Side Effects
+Everything You Need To Know About Plan B Side Effects

 Other side effects

 Plan B has a few other possible side effects, none of which are serious.
-These include spotting, nausea (and occasionally vomiting), cramps, headache, dizziness, and tender breasts.
+Generally, Plan B is very safe and well tolerated by patients.
+The most common side effects apart from menstrual changes are “nausea or vomiting, lower abdominal pain, fatigue, headache, dizziness, or breast tenderness,” according to Dr. Haynes.

 Planned Parenthood notes that if you vomit within two hours of taking Plan B, it won’t be effective and you’ll need to take it again.
 Anecdotally, some people have noticed acne breakouts after taking Plan B, though it's not in the official list of side effects.

-Apart from potentially throwing off the timing of your next period, Plan B side effects usually last only a few days.
+Apart from potentially throwing off the timing of your next period, Plan B side effects are usually pretty short-lived.
+Typically, most side effects are mild and only last for a day or two,” Dr. Haynes says.
+“The menstrual cycle usually returns within one week of the expected time.
+However, menstrual cycle changes can sometimes last up to a few weeks.”
+So if you are feeling Plan B symptoms two weeks later, it’s certainly not uncalled for.

-Why side effects happen
+Why do Plan B side effects happen?

 If this all sounds familiar, that’s because the potential side effects of taking Plan B are similar to the potential side effects of taking other forms of hormonal birth control, like the pill.
-Which makes sense — both contain progestin, although Plan B contains a higher dose, and the pill usually contains estrogen as well (though there are some progestin-only forms of birth control pills). ”It’s the symptoms you would potentially get if you took birth control, because this is also a form of birth control,” as Strachan puts it.
+Which makes sense — both contain progestin, although Plan B contains a higher dose, and the pill usually contains estrogen as well (though there are some progestin-only forms of birth control pills).
+“It’s the symptoms you would potentially get if you took birth control, because this is also a form of birth control,” Strachan says.

+“Someone should seek medical attention for any significant side effects or concerns for medication failure,” Dr. Haynes says.
 Via Plan B guidelines, if your period is more than a week late, then you should take a pregnancy test to make sure that Plan B was effective.
-If you experience lower abdominal pain three to five weeks after taking Plan B, seek medical attention, because that may be a sign of an ectopic pregnancy.
-And as always, you can ask your doctor if you have any concerns.
+And if you experience lower abdominal pain three to five weeks after taking Plan B, seek medical attention, because that may be a sign of an ectopic pregnancy.
+And as always, you should ask your doctor if you have any concerns.